patrickbucher/docs/agile/clean-agile.md

 > Agile is a small discipline that helps small software teams manage small
 > projects.
 Big projects are made from small projects.

+# The Reasons for Agile

+Many developers adopting Agile for the promise of speed and quality end up disappointed as these results do not show up immediately.
+However, the more important reasons for adopting Agile are _professionalism_ and _reasonable customer expectations_.

+## Professionalism

+In Agile, high commitment to discipline is more important than ceremony.
+Disciplined, professional behaviour becomes more important as software itself becomes more important.
+Computers are almost everywhere nowadays, and so is software.
+Little gets accomplished without software.

+Software is written by programmers—and bad software can kill people.
+Therefore, programmers will be blames as people are getting killed due to erroneous software.
+The disciplines of Agile development are a first step towards professionalism—which might save people's life in the long run.

+## Reasonable Customer Expectations

+Managers, customers, and users have reasonable expectations of software and its programmers.
+The goal of Agile development is to meet t hose expectations, which is not an easy task:

+- **Do not ship bad software**: A system should not require from a user to think like a programmer.
+People spend good money on software—and should get high quality with few defects in return.
+- **Continuous technical readiness**: Programmers often fail to ship useful software in time, because they work on too many features at the same time, instead of working only on the most important features first.
+Agile demands that a system must be technically deployable at the end of every iteration.
+  The code is clean, and the tests all pass.
+Deploying or not—this is no longer a technical but a business decision.
+- **Stable Productivity**: Progress usually is fast at the beginning of a project, but slows down as messy code accumulates.
+Adding people to a project only helps in the long run—but not at all if those new programmers are trained by those programmers that created the mess in the first place.
+As this downward spiral continues, progress comes to a halt.
+Developers demand to start again from scratch.
+A new code base is built—with the old, messy code base as the sole reliable source for requirements.
+The old system is maintained and further developed by one half of the team, and the other half lacks behind working on the new system; trying to hit a moving target.
+Big redesigns often fail, few are ever deployed to customers.

+TODO: p.
+49 ff.